DM-GY-6063-2024F-B-zb656/HW05/README.md

 for the grapefruit drawing I did painting to enlarge and see, inserting a painting and every click would enlarge the image. took me a second to remember how to implement this, but i ended up on setting up the height/width as a global variable. then i changed the image to be a square painting

+then it took some fiddling and remembering but i managed to get it so every time the image fills the screen, a click resets it.

 By putting different sketch.js and index.html files in directories we can more easily switch between multiple experiments.